 - Everyone loves free stuff.
 Be sure to offer digital tools and resources (like workbooks and templates) that add even more value for your attendees.

-speaker doesn't have to be a daunting experience.
+Finding an engaging speaker doesn't have to be a daunting experience.
 In fact, it can be the best part.
-By keeping these pointers in mind, you're sure to find the perfect host for your perfect event.
+By keeping these questions and pointers in mind, you're sure to find the perfect host for your perfect event.

 - Are you experienced?
 An experienced keynote speaker can facilitate transitions between program elements and fill in any content gaps.
 Additionally, if asked, they can bring thought-leadership and inspiration to your event, while providing a fresh perspective on the challenges facing your organization or industry.